How to Flatten Plywood

 Super glue is best used for small repairs or decorative MDF projects that don’t require a heavy-duty bond.

 When it comes to strength and durability, epoxy and polyurethane glue stand out as the best options for MDF.
 Epoxy creates an exceptionally strong bond, making it ideal for high-stress applications.
 Polyurethane glue, while a bit messier, also provides excellent durability, especially in outdoor or wet environments.
-On the other hand, PVA wood glue and contact cement offer solid bonds but are not as strong or versatile as epoxy.
+On the other hand, PVA wood adhesive and contact cement offer solid bonds but are not as strong or versatile as epoxy.

 For ease of use, PVA glue is the simplest and most straightforward adhesive.
 It’s easy to apply, quick-drying, and mess-free, making it ideal for beginners.
 Hot melt glue is also easy to apply but lacks the strength of PVA glue for structural applications.
 Epoxy, polyurethane glue, and contact cement require more careful handling and preparation but provide superior bonds.

 Epoxy and polyurethane glue are the best choices for projects exposed to moisture or high temperatures.
-Polyurethane glue, in particular, is highly waterproof, making it perfect for outdoor use.
+Polyurethane adhesive, in particular, is highly waterproof, making it perfect for outdoor use.
 PVA glue is not water-resistant unless specified, and contact cement, while fast-setting, doesn’t offer the same durability in wet conditions.

 PVA glue is the most cost-effective option for most MDF projects, especially if water resistance is not a primary concern.
 Epoxy, while more expensive, provides superior bonding strength for heavy-duty applications.
 Polyurethane glue is typically more expensive than PVA but offers better water resistance and gap-filling capabilities.